Community Partnerships Grants

 Community Partnerships Grant applications are evaluated by a group of committee members, which may include former grantees, faculty, staff, students, alumni, and community members.
 All deliberations will be guided by Sachs Program grantmaking priorities and criteria.

-Award decisions for the 2022–2023 grants cycle will be made in April 2023.
+Award decisions for Community Partnerships Grant applications in the 2022–2023 grants cycle will be made in April 2023.